Eurosceptics poised for German breakthrough, hurting Merkel

 However one political scientist played down the potential impact of the AfD entering parliament.

-"If they get in, of which I am skeptical, they will only have a few lawmakers which will not be enough to unsettle Merkel," said Oskar Niedermayer of Berlin's Free University.
+"If they get in, of which I am sceptical, they will only have a few lawmakers which will not be enough to unsettle Merkel," said Oskar Niedermayer of Berlin's Free University.

 "The only danger they pose is to her preferred coalition with the FDP, which could lack the necessary votes to continue governing."